 2For the financial years 2009 to 2012, the basic earnings per bearer preference share are shown.
 After the merger of the share classes in August 2013, the basic earnings per registered common share are shown.
 The calculation is based on underlying net income.

 3 ProSiebenSat.1 Media SE held at the time of the Annual General Meeting preference shares as treasury stock.
 Shares directly or indirectly owned by the company are in accordance to § 71b AktG not entitled to receive a dividend.

 4 Based on the underlying net income after minorities from continuing operations for the year.

 Information for natural persons regarding the taxation of the dividend 2016

 Common shares (ISIN DE000PSM7770): The dividend proposal per registered common share is EUR 1.90.
 It is generally subject to withholding a flat tax of 25% plus a solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus any church tax).
 In case of further queries please consult your German tax advisor.

 Additional information for individual shareholders:

 The information provided below does not constitute tax advice but only describes certain general principles of German taxation, which might be relevant in connection with the dividend distribution.
-Shareholders should seek advice from their own tax counsel regarding the tax implications of the distribution.
+Shareholders should seek advice from their own tax advisor regarding the tax implications of the distribution.

-If and to what extent non-resident tax payers are liable to taxes on the dividend in the country of their tax residence, is to be determined on the basis of the tax laws applicable in such country.
+If and to what extent non-resident taxpayers are liable to taxes on the dividend in the country of their tax residence is to be determined on the basis of the tax laws applicable in such country.